dtechub/dtechub.github.io/_posts/2024-08-11-home-auto-rpi-1.md

 ## Setting up the Raspberry Pi
-- All the development in this series is done principally on a Linux based OS, e.g., Ubuntu.
+- All the development in this series is done principally on a Linux based OS, i.e., Ubuntu.
 However, tips will be given for Windows based users.
 In this series, the words "Raspberry Pi" and "Pi" will be used interchangeably to describe a single Raspberry Pi based board.
 We recommend installing [Visual Studio Code](https://code.visualstudio.com/) as the main IDE.
 - The first step involves flashing a Raspberry Pi operating system (OS) image.
 Tools like [BalenaEtcher](https://etcher.balena.io/) and [Raspberry Pi Imager](https://downloads.raspberrypi.org/imager) are popular for this purpose.
 We use the latter in this series.